-Appellate Law, Chicago, Client Results, Firm News, Indiana, Johnson & Bell, Professional Liability
+Appellate Law, Chicago, Client Outcomes, Firm News, Indiana, Johnson & Bell, Professional Liability

 Failed Real Estate Investment Ignites Malpractice Claim.
 Jalalpour, Sedia and Macksey Extinguish the Dispute.